NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_shop_hypnotist_sync 0 // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop

 // Other
 ttt_mer_credits_starting              1    // Number of credits the Mercenary starts with ttt_kil_credits_starting              2    // Number of credits the Killer starts with ttt_asn_credits_starting              0    // Number of credits the Assassin starts with ttt_hyp_credits_starting              0    // Number of credits the Hypnotist starts with ttt_zom_credits_starting              0    // Number of credits the Zombie starts with ttt_vam_credits_starting              0    // Number of credits the Vampire starts with ttt_traitor_vision_enable             0    // Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect. ttt_assassin_show_target_icon         0    // Whether Assassins have an icon over their target's heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_killer_knife_enabled              1    // Whether the Killer knife is enabled ttt_killer_max_health                 100  // The Killer's starting and maximum health ttt_killer_smoke_enabled              1    // Whether the Killer smoke is enabled ttt_killer_smoke_timer                60   // Number of seconds before a Killer will start to smoke after their last kill ttt_killer_vision_enable              1    // Whether Killers have their special vision highlights enabled ttt_killer_show_target_icon           1    // Whether Killers have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_killer_damage_scale               0.25 // The fraction a Killer's damage will be scaled to when they are attacking without using their knife. ttt_killer_damage_reduction           0.55 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Killer. ttt_vampire_vision_enable             1    // Whether Vampires have their special vision highlights enabled ttt_vampire_show_target_icon          1    // Whether Vampires have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_vampire_damage_reduction          0.8  // The fraction an attacker's bullet damage will be reduced to when they are shooting a Vampire. ttt_vampire_fang_timer                5    // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                 50   // The amount of health a Vampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal             25   // The amount over the Vampire's normal maximum health (e.g. 100 + this ConVar) that the Vampire can heal to by drinking blood. ttt_zombie_vision_enable              1    // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enable                1    // Whether Zombies have their spit attack enabled ttt_zombie_leap_enable                1    // Whether Zombies have their leap attack enabled ttt_zombie_show_target_icon           1    // Whether Zombies have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_zombie_damage_scale       0.2  // The fraction a Zombie's damage will be scaled to when they are attacking without using their knife. ttt_zombie_damage_reduction   0.8  // The fraction an attacker's bullet damage will be reduced to when they are shooting a Zombie. ttt_zombie_prime_only_weapons 1    // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons. ttt_detective_search_only     1    // Whether only Detectives can search bodies or not ttt_all_search_postround      1    // Whether to allow anyone to search bodies in the post-round time
+Server or round must be restarted for changes to take effect. ttt_zombie_damage_scale               0.2  // The fraction a Zombie's damage will be scaled to when they are attacking without using their knife. ttt_zombie_damage_reduction           0.8  // The fraction an attacker's bullet damage will be reduced to when they are shooting a Zombie. ttt_zombie_prime_only_weapons         1    // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons. ttt_detective_search_only             1    // Whether only Detectives can search bodies or not ttt_all_search_postround              1    // Whether to allow anyone to search bodies in the post-round time ttt_player_set_model_on_initial_spawn 1    // Whether to set a player's model when they first join the server.
+Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_new_round     1    // Whether to set a player's model when they spawn on each new round.
+Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_respawn       1    // Whether to set a player's model when they are respawned.
+Set to false if your players are not enforcing their custom player models.
 ```

 # Role Weapon Shop